AnthonyDickson/HIVE/README.md

 git submodule update --init --recursive
 ```
 ## Setting Up Python
-Start by choosing on of the following methods for setting up the Python environment:
+Start by choosing on of the following methods for setting up the Python environment (Docker is the recommended approach):
 1. Conda

     You can install all the required Python dependencies with [Conda](https://docs.conda.io/en/latest/miniconda.html):